edwaldo12/coding-test/README1.md

 Detail of the project
-- i already add unit-test so you guys could test using pytest -v (-v for better log)
+- i already add unit-test so you guys could test using pytest -v (-v for better/verbose log)

-- and i used charts too for better simulation of sales dashboard
+- and i used charts too for better simulation of sales dashboard and it's real by our data

 - already integrated the apps with google gemini so we could call the apps being "AI Wrapper" app